PatFitzner/pack-test/README.md

 Right now the pipeline is "run these four scripts in order."
 In production, you need: scheduled runs, dependency management, failure alerts, backfill support, and observability.
 Airflow is the established choice (larger ecosystem, more hiring pool), and the one I have experience with.
 Dagster is the modern choice (asset-based, built-in dbt integration), but I have no experience with it.

-I would suggest Airflow as a first step, as it is not explicitly built for data, therefore we could orchestrate other business processes and trigger our data pipelines with awareness of business process' state.
+I would suggest Airflow as a first step, as it is not explicitly built for data, therefore we could orchestrate other business processes and trigger our data pipelines with awareness of these business process' state.

 ### BI Layer: Metabase